open-edge-platform/infra-onboarding/tinker-actions/src/fde_dmv/README.md

 - A Trusted Platform Module (TPM) device for key sealing and secure boot.
 - A system with a single or multiple hard disk drives (HDDs) or NVMe drives.
 - Minimum disk size required: 128GB.
+- If disk size is lesser than 128GB user can define PARTITIONING_SCHEME="small" and continue with the provisioning process for only DM-Verity.

 #### Software